-Author's addresses: University of Michigan, EECS Dept., 1301 Beal Avenue, Ann Arbor, MI 48109-2122; emails: jcosta@umich.edu; {npatwari, hero}@eecs.umich.edu.
+Author's addresses: Department of Electrical Engineering and Computer Science, University of Michigan, 1301 Beal Avenue, Ann Arbor, MI 48109-2122; emails: jcosta@umich.edu; {npatwari, hero}@eecs.umich.edu.

-Permission to make digital/hard copy of all or part of this material without fee for personal or classroom use provided that the copies are not made or distributed for profit or commercial advantage, the ACM copyright/server notice, the title of the publication, and its date appear, and notice is given that copying is by permission of the ACM, Inc. To copy otherwise, to republish, to post on servers, or to redistribute to lists requires prior specific permission and/or a fee.

-© 2004 ACM 0000-0000/2004/0000-0001 \$5.00

-require a system administrator to manually enter all device coordinates.
+Permission to make digital/hard copy of all or part of this material without fee for personal or classroom use provided that the copies are not made or distributed for profit or commercial advantage, the ACM copyright/server notice, the title of the publication, and its date appear, and notice is given that copying is by permission of the ACM, Inc. To copy otherwise, to republish, to post on servers, or to redistribute to lists requires prior specific permission and/or a fee. © 2005 ACM 0000-0000/2005/0000-0001 \$5.00 require a system administrator to manually enter all device coordinates.
 In this paper, we consider the location estimation problem for which only a small fraction of sensors have a priori coordinate knowledge, and range measurements between many pairs of neighboring sensors permit the estimation of all sensor coordinates.
+While angle measurements have also been used for sensor localization, in this paper, we limit the discussion to localization based on range measurements.